 Henry was married in 1794 to Margaret Welch (1774-1853), with whom he had several sons and daughters.
 Four of their six sons - Augustus Abbott (1804-1867), Sir Frederick Abbott (1805-1892), Sir James Abbott (1807-1896), and Saunders Alexius Abbott (1811-1894) - were generals, three of them major-generals, and the fourth a lieutenant-general.
 Another son, Keith Edward Abbott (1814-1873), was Consul General of Tabriz, Persia, and later the Consul General in Odessa, Ukraine overseeing Russian ports on the Black Sea.
 The city of Abbottabad in Pakistan, where Osama Bin Laden was killed, is named for Henry's son Sir James Abbott.

-Peter Abbott (1767-1834) was born Feb.
+Peter Abbott (1767-1834) was born on Feb.
 5, 1767 in Constantinople (Istanbul), Turkey, and raised by his uncle George.
-He was sent during the Napoleonic Wars by the Levant Company on a mission to the United States to convince the Secretary of State to develop trade in Turkey, but was captured at sea by the French.
-Many years later he was the British Consul in Beirut, Lebanon, serving first with the Company, until it was dissolved in 1825, then afterwards he served as the consul there for the British Foreign Office.
-He married Maria Assunta Davitti (1800-1873).
-Their daughter Julia Abbott (1827-1918) was married on Dec.
-23, 1842 in Beirut, Syria (today Lenannon) to the Reverend Cornelius Van Alen Van Dyck, who was an American missionary known for translating the bible into Arabic.
+The Levant Company sent him during the Napoleonic Wars on a mission to the United States to convince the Secretary of State there to develop trade in Turkey, but he was captured at sea by the French.
+Many years after his release by the French, he became the British Consul in Beirut, Lebanon, serving first with the Levant Company, until 1825 when the company was dissolved, but continuing in bascially the same capacity as the consul in Beirut for the British Foreign Office.
+He married Maria Assunta Davitti (1800-1873), and their daughter Julia Abbott (1827-1918) married Reverend Cornelius Van Alen Van Dyck on Dec.
+23, 1842 in Beirut, Van Dyck being an American missionary known for translating the bible into Arabic.

 Peter died on July 18, 1834 in Beirut, Lebanon, and he is buried there with his wife Maria in the Anglo-American Cemetery.
 Some genealogies identify him with a sailor who fell overboard and was lost at sea as a young man, but this is confusion with a different Peter, who is actually his cousin (the son of John Thomas Abbott).